-- (b) if the chief executive decides the application by accrediting the service-the day the service is accredited; or - (c) if the chief executive decides the application by refusing to accredit the service-the day stated in the notice given under section 47(6). - (5) An offence against subsection (3) is a continuing offence and may be charged in 1 or more complaints for periods the offence continues.
+- (4) However, if an application for the level 2 accreditation of a residential service is current on the due day, subsection (3) does not apply to the service until- - (a) if the application is withdrawn or lapses-the day of the withdrawal or lapse; or - (b) if the chief executive decides the application by accrediting the service-the day the service is accredited; or - (c) if the chief executive decides the application by refusing to accredit the service-the day stated in the notice given under section 47(6). - (5) An offence against subsection (3) is a continuing offence and may be charged in 1 or more complaints for periods the offence continues.